 Connecticut Psychology Licensure Requirements

-» Where do I begin the licensing process to become a psychologist in Connecticut?
+» How do I become a psychologist in Connecticut?

-» What are the required exams for psychologists in Connecticut?
+» What psychology exams are required in Connecticut?

-Three Steps to Become a Psychologist in Connecticut
+Three Steps to Becoming a Psychologist in Connecticut

 Connecticut Psychologist Licensing Process